NEW SOD LAWNS

 If weeds develop, avoid “Weed and Feeds” (fertilizer and herbicide mixtures).
 When watered in, the herbicides wash into the roots and can burn them.
 For best results, use a liquid herbicide spray (such as Bayer Advanced Lawn Weed & Crabgrass Killer or equivalent) and let it dry a minimum of one hour before watering the lawn.

-Do NOT apply weed killers to newly seeded lawns until 3 months old.
+Do NOT apply weed killers to newly seeded lawns until reading the restrictions on the label.

 - “My lawn is yellow or light green”.
 It is time to fertilize.
 An overall yellowing of the lawn indicates nutrient deficiency.